Why do I need to sort out my finances?

 Mortgage options are baffling and it’s best to take professional advice before entering into such an important, long term and expensive loan.
 Whatever loan you take will depend entirely on your personal circumstances at the time.

+If you can purchase a property without relying on a mortgage you are in a very fortunate position.
 The benefit of paying by this method is that sellers, and their agents, look more kindly upon ‘cash buyers’.
 A proposed sale to a cash buyer is more likely to go ahead without any complications.
-Why?
 When a buyer is borrowing money, there is more likelihood that there will be a hitch in the process because another party is involved which could, for example, lead to delays or even to the sale falling through if they make a mistake.

 Cash buyers are usually able to complete the purchase faster because they don’t have to wait for the lender to process paperwork.
 If a seller wants to sell quickly, or if you are one of several potential buyers, a seller is more likely to look favourably on you if you are a ‘cash buyer’.